yinfredyue/yinfredyue.github.io2/_posts/2021-05-17-trapWater.md

 Problem: [Trapping Rain Water](https://leetcode.com/problems/trapping-rain-water-ii/).

-Follow the same idea as above: https://leetcode.com/problems/trapping-rain-water-ii/discuss/89495/How-to-get-the-solution-to-2-D-%22Trapping-Rain-Water%22-problem-from-1-D-case.
-Initially we pushed all boundaries to the priority queue, and popping from the lowest boundary.
+This is the 2D variant of the previous problem.
+Follow the same idea as in 1D: https://leetcode.com/problems/trapping-rain-water-ii/discuss/89495/How-to-get-the-solution-to-2-D-%22Trapping-Rain-Water%22-problem-from-1-D-case.
+Initially we push all boundaries to the priority queue, and popping from the lowest boundary.
 Thus, when a slot is popped from the priority_queue, it knows that *the lowest of its boundaries* is determined, with the value of `currMax`.
 So, the water at this slot can be calculated.
 Visualization: https://leetcode.com/problems/trapping-rain-water-ii/discuss/89472/Visualization-No-Code